kylinsoong/kylinsoong.github.io/_posts/2016-03-26-teiid-metadata.md

 ## Metadata operations in VDB deploying

+There are 3 phases of Metadata operations in VDB deploying:

+1. Assign Metadata Repositories
+2. Metadata loading
+3. VDB finish deploy

 ### Assign Metadata Repositories

-Assign Metadata Repositories means assign [MetadataRepository](http://ksoong.org/teiid-uml-diagram#orgteiidmetadatametadatarepositoryfc) to each Model which contained in a VDB definition.
+Assign Metadata Repositories means assign a [MetadataRepository](http://ksoong.org/teiid-uml-diagram#orgteiidmetadatametadatarepositoryfc) to each Model which contained in a VDB definition.
 Assuming a VDB contain 4 Models and the processing of assign Metadata Repositories likes

 ![Assign Metadata Repositories]({{ site.baseurl }}/assets/blog/teiid/teiid-assign-repository.png)